tapnisu/shiroko/README.md

 # Shiroko

-### CLI tool to view videos and imager in terminal
+### CLI tool to view videos and images in terminal

 ```txt
        BwZZ*#*mmBB